 I refer to the sun-kissed region of Languedoc-Roussillon overlooked by the majestic Pyrénées at its western end.
 It stretches from the Spanish border in a beautiful beach-lined crescent along the shores of the Mediterranean to the delta of the mighty River Rhône and Provence in the east.
 Nowhere near as busy as the Côte d’Azur, Languedoc-Roussillon offers a quieter, more relaxed alternative which many visitors prefer.

-The region has a complex and fascinating history of shifting boundaries and power struggles – and this, combined with its close proximity to Spain, is reflected with a vibrant mix of languages and culinary influences represented throughout the region.
-The name Languedoc, originates from the term ‘Langue d’oc’, which technically translated means ‘the language of yes’, but actually refers to the traditional language of Occitan, a Romantic dialect still spoken in some parts of southern France.
+The region has a complex and fascinating history of shifting boundaries and power struggles.
+This, combined with its close proximity to Spain, is reflected with a vibrant mix of languages and culinary influences represented throughout the region.
+The name Languedoc, originates from the term ‘Langue d’oc’, which technically translated means ‘the language of yes’, but actually refers to the traditional language of Occitan, a dialect still spoken in parts of the south.

 Languedoc-Roussillon has plenty to offer visitors.
 There are long sandy beaches, charming rural towns, countryside walks, quaint harbour villages, bustling cities and exceptional food and wine, all served in a warm and sunny climate.

 The south of France attracts sun-seekers from around the world thanks to its warm climate and sandy beaches.
 And where better to chill out and relax after a morning shopping than by lying on one the region’s golden beaches.
 They really are the perfect place to go, whatever your age.
 Whether you want to sit and read a book or fancy some aquatic fun, the Mediterranean has it all, so don’t forget to pack your swimming costumes.
 Great beaches await especially at Argelés Plage, St-Cyprien Plage, Collioure, Cap d’Agde and Canet Plage.
 Check out the website below for the ten best.